ervandew/eclim/src/doc/content/vim/javascript/validate.rst

 (:help location-list) and their corresponding line number noted via Vim's sign functionality.

-Javascript validation currently uses <a href="site:jsl">JavaScript Lint</a> to perform the validation.
+Javascript validation currently uses `JavaScript Lint`_ to perform the validation.
 To use it you will need to first install JavaScript Lint and put it in your path.

-Installing on windows and the mac should be very straight forward since pre-compiled version for each are available for download on the <a href="site:jsl">JavaScript Lint</a> site.
+Installing on windows and the mac should be very straight forward since pre-compiled version for each are available for download on the `JavaScript Lint`_ site.
 For other unix based systems (linux, bsd, etc.) the installation procedure is not so obvious.
 Here are the steps used to compile and install it on a linux machine (your paths may vary)\:

 .. code-block:: bash